It’s fair to say that Lightning Network adoption has been slow, but why is that? And what will it take to ensure it fulfills its promise?

 Atomic Swaps are basically swapping one cryptocurrency for another different crypto without the need of an exchange.
 By using a function known as a ‘hash time-locked contract’, atomic swaps leverages mutisignature addresses and time-locks, thus enabling trustless swapping of different cryptocurrencies.

-Let’s use ALice, Bob and Carol in an our example: Bob has done some work for Alice’s friend Carol.
+Let’s use Alice, Bob and Carol in an our example: Bob has done some work for Alice’s friend Carol.
 Bob and Alice have a BTC payment channel and Bob has invoiced Carol for 1 BTC, but Carol doesn’t use BTC.
 She does, however, have a LTC payment channel with Alice.

 Instead of having to exchange her LTC to pay her BTC to Bob, Carol can send LTC to Alice through their LTC channel.
 The atomic swap function on the Lightning Network will then exchange the LTC to BTC and Bob will automatically have his payment in BTC.

 And because it is all done within the Lightning Network, it eases up congestion on either blockchain, and makes it cheaper and faster for both parties.
-The only problem with this is that as Alice is acting like a guarantor, she must have the equivalent value.
+The only problem with this is that because Alice is acting like a guarantor, she must have the equivalent value.

 Atomic Multipath Payments (AMP)

 As stated above, that for any three way atomic swaps to take place, the third party would have to back the value up.
-That problem would be emphasized when Carol wants to send Bob the 10 BTC as payment for his car.
+That problem would be emphasized when Carol wants to send Bob 10 BTC as payment for his car.
 Remember Bob and Carol don’t have a direct channel, but now their mutual friend Alice doesn’t have 10 BTC to cover the transaction.

-This is the problem Atomic Multipath Payments are proposing to sort out.
+This is the problem Atomic Multipath Payments (AMP) are proposing to sort out.
 Basically AMPs can split payment over multiple channels, using nodes that can handle the payment, and even separate the payment if necessary, sending it in bits to the receiver.

 The transaction is only completed if and when all 10 BTC reach Bob.
-If for whatever reason one of the transactions doesn’t reach Bob, the whole payment will be sent back to Alice, and they would have to tryagain.
+If for whatever reason one of the transactions doesn’t reach Bob, the whole payment will be sent back to Alice, and they would have to try again.

 As well as this type of scenario, AMPs will help with privacy as it breaks down large payments into several transactions, because only the sender and receiver know exactly how the BTC was sent.